-At Elkesley School, we are aware that all children, irrespective of sex, tthnicity and special needs should have a genuine opportunity to experience all aspects of the school curriculum.
+At Elkesley primary and Nursery School, we are aware that all children, irrespective of sex, ethnicity and special needs should have a genuine opportunity to experience all aspects of the school curriculum.
 No child should experience discrimination, disadvantage or unhelpful stereotyping on a sexist or ethnic basis whether open or hidden.
 We hope that such an approach will be common to all adults in their relationships with children.
 Our Race Equality Policy is available in school.

 The school feels it is important to continue to provide opportunities for all disabled children who wish to attend mainstream school.

 The school has access for pupils with physical disability (ramps and rails to aid access for wheelchair users and a shower/changing room fitted with a hoist).
 The school also welcomes feedback from friends and visitors.
 Please let us know if we can improved accessibility for you and we will do our utmost to address this.

 All schools have a significant role in meeting children's special educational needs.
 At Elkesley Primary and Nursery School, we recognise that all children have their own individual needs and abilities.

 However, there are some children who, at some stage of their school lives, may find learning difficult.
 In many cases, the action necessary to respond to a child's needs will be met by adapting the teacher's planning.

 Some children may have specific learning difficulties and assessments of children's progress are made carefully and regularly, so that specific, individual education plans can be created for those children who are experiencing difficulty.